pkulchenko/ZeroBraneStudio/doc-plugin.md

 ## Plugin installation

-A plugin can be placed in `packages/` or `HOME/.zbstudio/packages` folder.
+A plugin can be placed in `ZBS/packages/` or `HOME/.zbstudio/packages` folder (where `ZBS` is the path to ZeroBrane Studio location and `HOME` is the path specified by the `HOME` environment variable).
 The first location allows you to have per-instance plugins, while the second allows to have per-user plugins.
 The second option may also be preferrable for Mac OS X users as the `packages/` folder may be overwritten during an application upgrade.